SC to consider on Oct 12 pleas challenging Centre's 2016 decision on demonetisation | Law-Order

 - India

-The Supreme Court on Wednesday said it will examine if the challenge to the Centre's 2016 demonetisation decision has become academic and posted the matter for consideration on October 12.
+The Supreme Court said on Wednesday it will examine if the challenge to the Centre's 2016 demonetisation decision has become a mere ''academic exercise'', and posted it for consideration on October 12.
 As the hearing commenced, a constitution bench headed by Justice S A Nazeer wondered if the matter survives for consideration at this stage.

 Solicitor General Tushar Mehta, appearing for the Centre, submitted that for all practical purposes the matter does not survive for consideration.
 However, the case can be examined as an academic exercise, he said.